mariusv0/nerd-journal/content/articles/helloworld.md

 ---
-title: First post
+title: Hello world?
-slug: first
+slug: hello-world
 ---
 Welcome!
 On this blog I will be writing about coding, technology - and anything that interests me really.